yanafedorchuk/inflation_targeting/README.md

 # Does Inflation Targeting Matter?
-}Laurence Ball and Niamh Sheridan, 2014
+Laurence Ball and Niamh Sheridan, 2014